erizov/Professor/semester_3/lecture_11_dynamic_programming/fibonacci/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Fibonacci for a specific use case (e.g., nearly sorted data)
+7. Optimize Fibonacci for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Fibonacci
 9. Compare Fibonacci performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Fibonacci to solve a production issue
+10. Design a system that uses Fibonacci to tackle a production issue
 11. Create unit tests with 100% code coverage for Fibonacci
 12. Write a technical blog post explaining Fibonacci to beginners